Marino Marini (musician): Biography

 He made innovative use of the echo chamber (using one made to his own design) and is said to have been the first European performer to use sound mixing on stage, anticipating the techniques used by rock musicians in the 1960s.

-Among the performers he influenced were the French singer Dalida and the French-Italian Caterina Valente.
+Among the performers he influenced were French-Italian singers Dalida and Caterina Valente.

 He retired from performing in 1966 but continued to compose.
 He died in March 1997.